 With the coronavirus pandemic at the forefront of everybody’s mind, good hygiene and commercial kitchen cleaning have rarely had a higher profile.
 However, while COVID-19 might be in all the headlines, it’s important to remember that there are several serious viruses and bacteria that can breed in any restaurant environment that need to be avoided at all costs.

-Here at Kitchen & Duct Cleaning, we specialise in commercial kitchen cleaning solutions across the country.
+Here at KDC, we specialise in commercial kitchen cleaning solutions across the country.
 In our long years of experience, we have always tried to educate our clients on the importance of regular kitchen cleaning and good hygiene practices.

 Here are five of the most common and virulent bacteria and viruses found in British kitchens and why it is a really good idea to avoid them.